lilab-bcb/cirrocumulus/docs/quick_start.rst

     cirro launch <path_to_dataset>

 - Datasets can be provided in h5ad_ or loom_ formats.
 Additionally cirrocumulus can read in fusions produced by `STAR-Fusion`_.
+Seurat objects can be loaded after converting to h5ad_ or loom_ format (see vignette_).
 - Launch accepts more than one dataset to support cases in which modalities are stored in separate files.
 - Marker lists can be provided in JSON format to quickly load features from predefined lists.